What's the difference between workers' compensation claim & a common law claim for damages?

 So a workers' compensation claim as described above is the first type of claim a worker may have when injured in the course of their employment in Queensland.

-Unlike a workers' comp claim, a Common Law Claim for Damages provides proper compensation for all loss and damage
+How does a Common Law Claim for Damages provides better compensation for loss and damages?

 The other type of claim a Queensland worker may have when they suffer injury in the course of performing their work, is what is termed a "common law claim for damages", or what most people know as a "law suit".